Suggested readings: Funnel Analytics, Flow Analytics, Retention Cohort, Event Analytics

 No specific platform or date range is required for this use case.
 You can configure them as per your use case.

-Analyzing search queries through Event Analytics helps ecommerce businesses gain insights into the most commonly searched keywords by customers.
+Analyzing search queries with Event Analytics helps ecommerce businesses gain insights into the most commonly searched keywords.
 This data helps businesses improve the relevance of search results, ensuring that customers find what they are looking for quickly and easily.

 To view this use case: